Thesis

 Source: Replit

-As Replit users are building their applications they may sometimes run into a problem that they can’t solve on their own.
-In response, Replit set up a creator marketplace where Replit users can post a bounty where they describe what they need in order to receive submissions from the Replit community who attempt to solve the original problem in exchange for that bounty.
+Replit announced Bounties in December 2022, a creator marketplace where Replit users can post a bounty where they describe what they need in order to receive submissions from the Replit community who attempt to solve the original problem in exchange for that bounty.
+As of February 2025, the Bounties product isn’t as big of a priority on the Replit website.
+As Amjad Masad explained in February 2025:

 Source: Replit